 It also hosts family events such as the First Friday, when historic Leonardtown’s art galleries, cafes, gift shops, restaurants, antique shops, and bookstores open their doors to showcase local artists and offer specials.

 Chesapeake City is a town located in Cecil County, with a very small population (673, according to the 2010 census).

 There are many old homes from the 1800s that have been turned into bed and breakfasts, restaurants, and the local historical museum.
 One of the famous tourist attractions there is C&D Canal Museum, where you can learn more about the canal that built Chesapeake City.

-Hiking enthusiasts, or just those who want to do some kayaking through the scenic countryside, should get themself to the Ben Cardin Recreational Trail which stretches along the banks of the Canal eastward and reaches up to the Delaware River.
+Hiking enthusiasts should get themself to the Ben Cardin Recreational Trail which stretches along the banks of the Canal eastward and reaches up to the Delaware River.